JdeRobot/BehaviorMetrics/docs/_pages/documentation.md

 ---
-permalink: /about/
+permalink: /documentation/
 title: "References used in this project"

 sidebar:
   nav: "docs"
 ---

-You can add here references to:
+Here, you can see references to:

 - Articles
 - Programs